WhiskeySockets/Baileys/README.md

     const jid = '111234567890-1594482450@g.us' // can be your own too await sock.updateProfilePicture(jid, { url: './new-profile-picture.jpeg' })
     ```
-- To get someone's presence (if they're typing, online)
+- To get someone's presence (if they're typing or online)
     ``` ts
     // the presence update is fetched and called here sock.ev.on('presence-update', json => console.log(json))